meego/otasample/README.md

 ## Building the app

 To build the app simply import the source directory into your favourite IDE, create a project and build it.
-Here I will only explain the steps for Eclipse as Android Studio's support for native development (to date) is still limited and clumsy.
+Here I will only explain the steps for Eclipse.
+For Android Studio you can find a port [here](https://bitbucket.org/boeboe/audioneex-demo).

 1. Import the source directory into the workspace (File->Import...)
 2. Add the Android Support Library v7 to the project if necessary (Project->